Ohio Commercial Tenant CAM Audit Rights [2026 Guide]

 Industrial and Warehouse Market Dynamics

 Ohio has one of the largest industrial real estate footprints in the country, anchored by Columbus (now the third-largest logistics hub in the United States after Los Angeles and Chicago), Cleveland, Cincinnati, and Toledo.
-The Columbus industrial market added over 40 million square feet of new inventory between 2018 and 2024.
+Between 2018 and 2024, the Columbus industrial market added over 40 million square feet of new inventory.
 That rapid expansion created a large class of tenants who signed NNN leases in newly constructed facilities where CAM structures were landlord-drafted and often less tenant-protective than older negotiated forms.

 Pro-rata share denominator errors.
 Large industrial parks with multiple buildings are frequently managed with a single CAM pool allocated across the entire park.
-The denominator used to calculate each tenant's share is often the total park GLA rather than the specific building's GLA, which can inflate a tenant's share when anchor tenants in the park pay fixed or below-market CAM.
+When anchor tenants in the park pay fixed or below-market CAM, the denominator inflates a tenant's share.
 CAMAudit's Rule 4 (Pro-Rata Share Error) directly addresses this pattern.

 Management fee overcharges.
 Property management fees in Ohio industrial properties are typically capped at 3 to 5 percent of gross revenues or operating expenses.
 Newer management agreements sometimes calculate the fee on gross revenue including triple net pass-throughs (taxes, insurance, utilities) rather than on controllable operating expenses only.
-When management fees are applied to the full gross revenue base including taxes and insurance, the effective rate often exceeds the lease cap.
 CAMAudit's Rule 3 (Management Fee Overcharge) flags this calculation error.

 Capital improvements billed as operating expenses.
 Ohio's older industrial stock in Cleveland, Youngstown, and Akron required significant capital work through the 2018 to 2024 industrial renaissance.
 Roof replacements, HVAC overhauls, and parking lot repaving are capital items that should be amortized over their useful life rather than billed in the year incurred.
-When landlords pass these through as one-time operating expenses, the tenant receives a reconciliation showing a sudden spike that disappears the following year.
 CAMAudit's Rule 12 (Common Area Misclassification) identifies capital items improperly included in operating CAM.

 Worked Example: Cleveland Industrial Tenant

 A 35,000 SF warehouse tenant in a Cleveland-area industrial park, five-year NNN lease signed in 2019.
-The tenant pays CAM based on a pro-rata share of total park GLA of 800,000 SF.
+CAM is based on a pro-rata share of total park GLA of 800,000 SF.

 CAM history: